paulross/PyCppContainers/src/ReadMe.md

 These are all very simple functions that wrap existing Python API functions or macros.

-`python_convert.h` contains the C++ code that converts all combinations of Python containers and objects, such as floats, to and from their C/C++ equivalents.
+`python_convert.h` contains the hand maintained C++ code that converts all combinations of Python containers and objects, such as floats, to and from their C/C++ equivalents.
 There are just six handwritten C++ template functions here.

 `python_object_convert.h` and `python_object_convert.cpp` contain the handwritten C++ code that converts Python objects, such as floats, to and from their C/C++ equivalents.